emberjs/rfcs/text/1009-move-deprecation-workflow-to-apps.md

 </details>

-and at this point, we may as well build in in to `ember` and not use an additional library at all, **and this is what the primary proposal of this RFC is proposing: built the deprecation workflow setup function in to ember**, so re-running thorugh the setup steps:
+and at this point, we may as well build it into `ember` and not use an additional library at all, **and this is what the primary proposal of this RFC: build the deprecation workflow setup function in to ember**, so re-running through the setup steps:

 1. applications must have `@embroider/macros` installed by default.
 2. the app.js or app.ts can conditionally import a file which sets up the deprecation workflow